List of mergers and acquisitions by Twitter, Inc.

+X Corp. is a technology company that owns the social networking and microblogging service X (formerly Twitter) since 2023 after the merger with the platform's owner, Twitter, Inc., which was acquired in 2022 by Elon Musk.

-X, formerly and colloquially known as Twitter, is an online social networking and microblogging service that enables users to send and read "posts" (formerly "tweets"), which are text messages limited to 280 characters.
-Registered users can read and post tweets but unregistered users can only read them.
-Users access X through the website interface, SMS, or mobile device app.
-X was formerly an Independent company, as of April 23 2023, the company is owned by X Corp.
+Registered users on X can send and read short posts (tweets), which are text messages limited to 280 characters, and can also repost (retweet) a post; but unregistered users can only read them.
+Users access X through the website interface or mobile device app.